marcusoftnet/marcusoftnet.github.io/_posts/2024-03-11-value-and-valueable.md

 I still remember when I understood the difference between effectiveness and efficiency.
 Those are the same word in Swedish, but when I understood the difference a lot of things made sense when it comes to agile and lean stuff.
 [Read more here](https://www.marcusoft.net/2014/10/effective-revisted.html)

-Last week I had another revelation like that - when I realized the difference between value and valueable.
+Last week I had another revelation like that - when I realized the difference between value and valuable.
 According to [Dave Farley it's a common](https://www.youtube.com/watch?v=0HMsh459h5c) mistake he sees for teams to adopt user stories effectively.
 I think he is right.

 <!-- excerpt-end -->